 Finally there’s Warlord Traits.
 Most of the Haemonculus-specific ones are a bit lacklustre, although not terrible, but once again Prophets of Flesh is the winner with the excellent “Diabolical Soothsayer” trait – this gives you an extra D3 command points at the start of the game, plus a free hit/wound/save/damage roll for the model with the trait.
 This has a couple of neat applications – the obvious one is straight up getting D3 extra command points, but it can also be handy to combine with Alliance of Agony, since you then make that stratagem effectively free.

-Finally we have the only good special character in the book, Urien Rakarth.
+The special character version of a Haemonculus is Urien Rakarth.
 Weirdly Urien has 1 less attack than a basic Haemonculus, for reasons I don’t understand.
 However, he trades this for a basic Toughness 5, which means that he’s effectively T6 thanks to his own Master of Pain buff.